Associate Professor Michelle Bellon

 College of Nursing and Health Sciences

 Michelle Bellon is an Associate Professor in the Disability and Community Inclusion Unit, and Course Coordinator of the Bachelor of Disability and Developmental Education in the College of Nursing and Health Sciences.
-She began her career working as a Developmental Educator providing education, community integration and counselling support to adults with acquired brain injury (ABI) within community-based and private consultancy services.
+She also holds a joint appointment as the Research Lead with the South Australian Intellectual Disability Health Service (SAIDHS) in SA Health.
+Michelle began her career working as a Developmental Educator providing education, community integration and counselling support to adults with acquired brain injury (ABI) within community-based and private consultancy services.
 Her research, teaching and professional involvement combine interests in epilepsy, acquired brain injury, family/care-giver supports and access to health care for people with disability.
 She has held a range of management roles including President of the Epilepsy Association of SA and NT, Director of Epilepsy Australia, and Board member of the Community Re-entry Program.
-Michelle is currently an Epilepsy Ambasador, a member of the Editorial Board of Brain Impairment, committee member for Developmental Educators Australia Inc (DEAI), Expert Review Panel member for Lifetime Support Authority (LSA), and on the Advisory Reference Group for Brain Injury SA.
+Michelle is currently an Epilepsy Ambasador, a member of the Editorial Board of Brain Impairment, Deputy Chair of Developmental Educators Australia Inc (DEAI), Expert Review Panel member for Lifetime Support Authority (LSA), Intellectual Disability Health Education and Training Expert Advisory Group, and on the Advisory Reference Group for Brain Injury SA.

 Qualifications